Procedure Guide ·Cat Blood Panel ·2026

 What It Tests

-A complete blood panel has two parts.
-The CBC (complete blood count) measures red and white blood cells and platelets — catching anemia, infection, and clotting issues.
-The chemistry panel checks kidney values (BUN, creatinine, SDMA), liver enzymes, blood glucose, electrolytes, and protein levels.
-Thyroid hormone (T4) is added for cats over 7.
+CBC measures red/white blood cells and platelets.
+Chemistry panel checks kidney values (BUN, creatinine, SDMA), liver enzymes, glucose, and electrolytes.
+Thyroid T4 for cats over 7.
 The most important diagnostic tool in vet medicine

 The Process

-A small blood sample drawn from a vein in the front leg or neck.
-The draw takes 1–2 minutes — most cats tolerate it with gentle restraint.
-Results from in-house analyzers come back in 15–30 minutes.
-Samples sent to outside labs take 1–2 business days.
-Fasting for 8–12 hours may be recommended for accurate glucose readings.
-Blood draw takes 1–2 minutes
+Draw from vein in front leg or neck in 1-2 minutes - cats tolerate with gentle restraint.
+In-house results in 15-30 min; outside labs take 1-2 business days.
+Fasting 8-12 hours recommended for accurate glucose.
+Blood draw takes 1-2 minutes

 Cost Breakdown - $100-$300